• Skip to primary navigation

 A fresh bottle of korean strawberry milk with a straw.

-🛒 Ingredients and Substitution
+Ingredients and Substitution

 • Milk: the traditional Korean strawberry milk uses dairy milk.
-Easily enjoy this drink either dairy-free or vegan by substituting coconut milk, almond milk, soy milk, or oat milk, etc.
+Easily enjoy this drink either dairy-free or vegan by substituting coconut milk, almond milk, soy milk, oat milk, etc.

-• If you are lactose intolerant like us, we use a lactose-free dairy milk so we can still have the same dairy milk flavor without the stress!
+• If you are lactose intolerant like us, we use lactose-free dairy milk so we can still have the same dairy milk flavor without the stress!

 • Strawberries: Fresh strawberries are the easiest to work with when it comes to slicing the strawberries into smaller chunks.
 However, you can substitute frozen strawberries when out of season and you'll still achieve the same great taste with the homemade strawberry syrup.